EDUC 499 Culminating Experience Continuous Enrollment (Unit: 0)

 EDUC 755 Curriculum and Instruction II (Units: 3)

-Prerequisite: EDUC 750 [formerly ART 650], restricted to single subject teaching credential program.
+Prerequisites: EDUC 750, single subject teaching credential program.

 EDUC 805 Sexuality Education and Policy (Units: 3)

 Prerequisite: Restricted to graduate Human Sexualities Studies students or permission of the instructor.

 (This course is offered as SXS 805 and EDUC 805.
 Students may not repeat the course under an alternate prefix.)